 If so, Monroe County is participating in a national grant program known as Flood Mitigation Assistance (FMA) to help with these costs.

-Monroe County is accepting fiscal year 2022 (FY 2022) FMA grant program applications.
-Closing dates will be announced later.
+Monroe County is currently accepting applications for the fiscal year 2022 (FY 2022) FMA grant program and the application period will be closing around September 15, 2022.

 For reference, the 2021 FMA NOFO Fact Sheet can provide those interested with an overview of the program.